kenlaws/klStringUtilities/README.md

 A small set of Swift 3 utilities I've come up with over the last few months, sometimes via Googling, sometimes on my own.
 Feel free to use them if you have a need for one or more of these shortcuts.

-## Current Version: 1.0.2
+## Current Version: 1.0.3
-I consider this the first stable version after some early missteps.
+I opened it up to the various OSes.
+I wonder if it will work...

 ## Installation
 ### [CocoaPods](http://cocoapods.org/)